Here’s our starting principle:

 There you have it.
 These are some of the best landing page examples we’ve come across here at Unbounce, selected to represent a wide swath of industries with many different conversion goals.
 They don’t follow every best practice out there, but we hope you’ve found some qualities in each to inspire you.

 But we have one final piece of advice for you: no page is ever perfect—or, more to the point, every page can be better.
 And what works for one page (with one target market) won’t necessarily work for you.
 With this in mind, you should always be testing your landing pages.
-If you’ve got a page you’re already planning to tinker with, try running it through our Landing Page Analyzer for some actionable steps you can take.

-Be the Michael Jordan of landing pages
+Be the Michael Jordan of Landing Pages

 When I was in middle school, I had a friend who gave up playing basketball after watching Michael Jordan in the NBA Finals.
 “I’ll never get anywhere near his level,” he told me, “so what’s the point?”